A Simple Plan to Solve All of America’s Problems

 For the rest of this year, I’ll be fleshing out the abundance agenda in my Work in Progress newsletter.
 For now, I just want to point out how much good we can do by simply taking on the enemies of abundance.

 Let's start with the crisis of the moment: the pandemic.
-For more than a year, Democratic leaders have implored Americans to take the pandemic seriously by wearing masks, cancelling plans, and accepting broad restrictions to normal life.
+For more than a year, Democratic leaders have implored Americans to take the pandemic seriously by wearing masks, canceling plans, and accepting broad restrictions to normal life.
 We ought to serve the question right back to our leaders: Why isn’t a Democratic-controlled government taking the pandemic seriously by developing a plan to win the next war with supply-side abundance?
 The federal government still hasn't passed pandemic preparedness legislation that would accelerate vaccine production for the next variant or the next virus, despite both seeming practically inevitable.
 The U.S. needs a 100-day plan that includes creating a super-team of virus hunters to monitor viral strains around the world and an Operation Warp Speed for building vaccine manufacturing facilities around the world.
 Nothing is stopping us from enacting these policies except our own complacency.

 In health care, we could pass laws to increase the number of U.S. physicians.
 We can do this by raising funding for federal residency programs, or by making it easier for foreign-born doctors to practice here.
 Telemedicine has been a surprising silver lining of the pandemic, and reducing regulatory barriers here would also increase access.
 In housing, more states and cities should follow the example of California in banning single-family zoning, or follow the example of Houston and basically do away with zoning entirely.
 Increasing the scale of high-quality education is tough, because close and personalized instruction seems so important for developing mastery.
 But we might foster more experimentation with digital education to encourage colleges to pull back tuition costs, or to pare back administrative sprawl.

 In clean energy, the U.S. needs to rethink every level of innovation.
 We need to dramatically increase high-skill immigration, since foreign-born geniuses starting American companies—in green energy, yes, but also in software and beyond—is perhaps the greatest free lunch in all of economics.
 We need more research and development in nascent projects such as carbon-capture technology; more purposeful deployment of solar technology; regulatory reform to allow for the construction of more solar and wind farms; and a rational approach to nuclear energy that encourages the construction of more plants.
-Some people think of a clean-energy revolution as the next moon shot, but it’s not really.
+Some people think of a clean-energy revolution as the next moon shot, but it’s not, really.
 In the past 10 years, the price of solar electricity has already declined by 90 percent while the efficiency of lithium-ion batteries has increased by 90 percent.
 What we need is a plan to solve some very earthbound problems—such as the objections of NIMBYs and the fossil-fuel industry—and build a green-energy policy that deploys the tech we’ve already developed.

 One bottom-up way to build this coalition would be to convince a large group of Americans of the benefits of clean-energy abundance.
 This will require a bit of cognitive restructuring.
 In the new book Electrify, the entrepreneur Saul Griffith writes that the U.S. is stuck in a way of thinking about the environment that dates to the 1970s energy crisis, when the need for Americans to live more efficiently gave rise to the mantra “Reduce!
 Reuse!
 Recycle!”
 This mindset can be succinctly summarized: With great sacrifice, the future might be a little less terrible.